-- Implement best-in-class case assessment tools to significantly reduce electronic data volumes to be collected and hosted;
+Implement best-in-class case assessment tools to significantly reduce electronic data volumes;

 Prior to rejoining the firm in 2016, John led the Boston office of one of the nation’s leading legal services firms, where he worked with in-house legal departments and law firms to create effective and economical legal solutions – incorporating flexible staffing, reliable workflows, and technology – in a wide variety of practice areas including litigation, compliance, employment, corporate transactions, and contracts management.

 During his initial tenure at Mintz, John was a founding member of the firm’s Electronic Discovery Practice Group.
 He was also an active member of the firm’s Product Liability and Complex Tort Litigation Practice Group.
 John maintained a diverse litigation and counseling practice with a particular focus on serving as national trial, strategy, and discovery counsel for pharmaceutical/device and biotechnology clients involved in serial litigation.
 In this role, he also advised on information governance and the coordination of companywide and multinational discovery efforts.

 Outside of the office, John lectures, speaks and writes frequently on issues of e-discovery law, information governance, and data privacy.
-John teaches E-Discovery Law at Suffolk University Law School.
-John previously taught legal writing at Suffolk and Boston University School of Law.
+John teaches E-Discovery Law at Suffolk University Law School, one of the few national full-semester offerings on the subject matter.

 - Boston University School of Law (JD)